- Special offer

 Liz & Ian McLean

-Les Aigles is run by Liz & Ian McLean with the help of Millie the dog.
+Les Aigles is run by Liz & Ian McLean with the help of Potter & Summer.
 We are English speaking, but we welcome all nationalities.

 Liz & Ian fell in love with this area of France after visiting for many years.
 In 2012 they sold their UK based company and relocated to Mirabel-aux-Baronnies a long time dream came true